cunnie/docs/mac-mini-CF.md

 Click **Return to Installation Dashboard**

-Congratulations, we have deployed CloudFoundry's Ops Manager and BOSH.
+Congratulations, we have deployed Cloud Foundry's Ops Manager and BOSH.

 ---

-<a name="resource_pool"><sup>1</sup></a> The installation described in this blog post is wonderfully small, so we're dispensing with Resource Pools; however, on much larger vCenter enviroments (e.g. CloudFoundry Engineering's internal vCenter servers), we have found it useful to use Resource Pools to maintain separate Ops Manager/CloudFoundry deployments.
-We use a 1:1 mapping of Resource Pools to deployments (e.g. the hypothetical ESXi server *esxi.dance.example.com* may have several Resource Pools (e.g. *tango*, *waltz*, *jig*), each of which correspond to an Ops Manager/CloudFoundry deployment (e.g. *opsmgr.tango.example.com*, *opsmgr.waltz.example.com*)).
+<a name="resource_pool"><sup>1</sup></a> The installation described in this blog post is wonderfully small, so we're dispensing with Resource Pools; however, on much larger vCenter enviroments (e.g. Cloud Foundry Engineering's internal vCenter servers), we have found it useful to use Resource Pools to maintain separate Ops Manager/Cloud Foundry deployments.
+We use a 1:1 mapping of Resource Pools to deployments (e.g. the hypothetical ESXi server *esxi.dance.example.com* may have several Resource Pools (e.g. *tango*, *waltz*, *jig*), each of which correspond to an Ops Manager/Cloud Foundry deployment (e.g. *opsmgr.tango.example.com*, *opsmgr.waltz.example.com*)).

-The advantage of using Resource Pools comes into play when we need to destroy and rebuild a CloudFoundry deployment: we can safely destroy every single VM in a given Resource Pool without worry of accidentally deleting a VM belonging to a different deployment.
+The advantage of using Resource Pools comes into play when we need to destroy and rebuild a Cloud Foundry deployment: we can safely destroy every single VM in a given Resource Pool without worry of accidentally deleting a VM belonging to a different deployment.

 <a name="ip_exclude"><sup>2</sup></a> We exclude a range that includes the gateway, the ESXi server, the vCenter server, and the Ops Manager server.